 For evening entertainment, there is plenty to choose from: the various Essen theatres, the GOP-Varieté or the cabaret - e.g. in 'Stratmann's Europahaus'.
-But a tour of the restaurant scene and the various pubs and clubs in Rüttenscheid, Borbeck, multiplex cinema not only show all the latest films, but with a variety of bars and bistros also offer their guests the ideal opportunity to conclude an enjoy able evening in style.
+But a tour of the restaurant scene and the various pubs and clubs in Rüttenscheid, Borbeck, Werden, Kettwig, Steele or in the city centre is also well worthwhile.
+The legendary 'Lichtburg' movie palace and the 'CinemaxX' at 'Berliner Platz' still Germany's biggest multiplex cinema not only show all the latest films, but with a variety of bars and bistros also offer their guests the ideal opportunity to conclude an enjoy able evening in style.